Hey everyone, and welcome to PT Pioneer.

 With that in mind, it’s important to understand how location can and will influence how you line your pockets.

-Based on the salary statistics I mentioned, moving to Canada to work as a personal trainer definitely presents opportunities.
-Even within Canada, where you are located can have drastic outcomes on your salary.
+Based on the salary statistics I mentioned, moving to Canada to work as a personal trainer presents opportunities.
+Even within Canada, where you are located can drastically affect your salary.

-If you were to become a personal trainer in Toronto, for example, you would have access to more client prospects, employment opportunities, and freedom to do business than in a smaller city or town.
+If you were to become a personal trainer in Toronto, you would have access to more client prospects, employment opportunities, and freedom to do business than in a smaller city or town.

 As I’ve already gone through in detail, location also determines the ultimate value of your income.